YvosOnTheHub/LabNetApp/Kubernetes_v4/Scenarios/Scenario00/README.md

 #########################################################################################
-# SCENARIO 0: Let's review some Best Practices & advices about Astra Trident
+# SCENARIO 0: Let's review some Best Practices & advices
 #########################################################################################

 As a CSI Driver, Astra Trident provides most of the features proposed by the CNCF standard ([CSI Snapshots](../Scenario13), [CSI Topology](../Scenario15), [Volume Expansion](../Scenario09), ...).
 However, as a NetApp product, it proposes a lot more good stuff, implemented both at the storage level & in Trident!
 We will review here a few _Best Practices_, as well as advices I have put together over the years.